-The Welsh forward struck nine minutes from time in his side's quarter-final victory on Tuesday to clinch a 2-0 win, whilst also becoming the Reds' youngest ever goalscorer in the process.
+The Welsh forward struck nine minutes from time in his side's quarter-final victory on Tuesday to clinch a 2-0 win, while also becoming the Reds' youngest ever goalscorer in the process.

 At 17 years and 45 days, Woodburn's strike has smashed the club record, previously held by Michael Owen, by 98 days.